rjvdw/node-teensy/README.md

 [![Build Status][travis-image]][travis-url]
 [![Coverage Status][coveralls-image]][coveralls-url]

 A teensy little web framework.
 Teensy is a web framework that doesn't use models or controllers.
 Although these are undeniably useful for large web applications, for small, static websites, they sometimes introduce an unnecessary amount of overhead.

-Teensy uses the nunjucks template language for its views, and uses Yaml for managing data.
+Teensy runs as Koa middleware and includes koa-static for serving static files.
+Views are handled by nunjucks.
+A view may optionally have some yaml at the top (in comments), which is then made available to the template parser.
+This yaml may extend meta.yaml.
+This way, you can easily share data between views.

+Since Teensy is Koa middleware, you need to use a version of node.js which has generator support.

 ## Installing
 Simply run `npm install @rdcl/teensy`.